elixir-lang/elixir/README.md

     %% With regexp operators
     ~r(foo)im

-String pre-operators follow the same set of rules.
-They start with a $ followed by a letter and the string is delimited by a separator.
+All string sigils follow the same set of rules.
+They start with a ~ followed by a letter and the string is delimited by a separator.
 The available separators are (), [], {} and "".
-If the letter after $ is lowercased, no interpolation is allowed, if uppercased, interpolation is allowed.
+If the letter after ~ is lowercased, no interpolation is allowed, if uppercased, interpolation is allowed.
 A couple more examples:

     % Another way to create strings
     ~q(string without interpolation)